Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    entities can sometimes be challenging.
    This challenge comes from the fact that
    there are multiple levels of interoperability
    that need to be achieved.

    For example, the network protocol for transmission
    of data and the setup of the connectivity are important.
    This includes schemes for establishing the ingest
-   connection, handling disconnections and failures,
+   connection, handling disconnects and failures,
-   procedures for repeatedly sending and receving
-   the data, and timely resolution of hostnames
+   providing procedures for repeatedly sending and receving the data, and timely resolution of hostnames

    A second level of interoperability lies